telefonicaid/fiware-cygnus/doc/design/OrionHDFSSink.md

         * `attrType`: Notified attribute type.
         * `attrValue`: In its simplest form, this value is just a string, but since Orion 0.11.0 it can be JSON object or JSON array.
         * `attrMd`: It contains a string serialization of the metadata array for the attribute in JSON (if the attribute hasn't metadata, an empty array `[]` is inserted).
     * `json-column`: A single JSON line is added for all the notified context attributes.
-This kind of line will contain two fields per each entity's attribute (one for the value, called `<attrName>`, and another for the metadata, called `<attrName>_md`), plus an additional field about the reception time of the data (`recvTime`).
+This kind of line will contain two fields per each entity's attribute (one for the value, named `<attrName>`, and another for the metadata, named `<attrName>_md`), plus an additional field about the reception time of the data (`recvTime`).
     * `csv-row`: A CSV line is added for each notified context attribute.
 As `json-row`, this kind of line will always contain 8 fields:
         * `recvTimeTs`: UTC timestamp expressed in miliseconds.
         * `recvTime`: UTC timestamp in human-redable format ([ISO 6801](http://en.wikipedia.org/wiki/ISO_8601)).